-Just because of the five star resorts, private beaches and expensive activities does not mean Fiji is only reserved for the rich.
-Backpacking Fiji was one of the most incredible experiences we have ever had, however we made A LOT of mistakes and have put together this post to save you time, money and stress and avoid the issues we had!
-This is how Fiji on a budget is possible and why it should be added to your backpacking bucket list ASAP!
+Although there are five star resorts, private beaches and expensive activities, this does not mean Fiji is only reserved for the rich.
+Backpacking Fiji was one of the most incredible experiences we have ever had, however we made A LOT of mistakes and have put together this guide to save you time, money and stress and avoid the issues we had!

 We so wished we had researched the best time to visit Fiji prior to booking.
 This is when we made our first mistake that *nearly* spoiled our entire trip.
 Due to our itinerary, we ended up backpacking Fiji in February which is peak tropical storm time and during our trip, Cyclone Gita ravaged the islands.
 Not exactly ideal snorkelling, sunbathing and sailing weather.